FelixLaufer/VQF/README.md

 This is a more compact Eigen3 implementation of the VQF - Versatile Quaternion-based Filter.
 D. Laidig, T. Seel.
 "VQF: Highly Accurate IMU Orientation Estimation with Bias Estimation and Magnetic Disturbance Rejection." arXiv preprint, 2022. arXiv:2203.17024. https://arxiv.org/abs/2203.17024

+For now, only the basic version ("basic VQF") is provided.
+Gyroscope bias estimation and magnetometer disturbance rejection issoon to come...

 The original repository can be found here: https://github.com/dlaidig/vqf

 ## Requires